arctouch/web-tests-factory/contribute.md

 3. On this project, insert your new test inside the folder: **defaultTests/yourFrameworkName**.
 This will not do anything, it is just to have an easy way for seeing all the tests inside the script.

-4. This is all!
-Your new test could be produced using the factory tests script!
+4. That is all!
+Your new test can now be produced using the tests factory script!

 ## Contributing
 Pull requests are appreciated.
 For major changes, please open an **issue** first to discuss what you would like to change.